-Year Ended
+Ended ber 31,

-(In thousands) December 31, 2015 December 31, 2014
+(In thousands) 2016 2015

 Proceeds from the sales and maturities of marketable

-securities \$467,573 \$341,154
+securities \$560,805 \$467,573

-Realized gains \$ 111 \$ 15,364
+Realized gains \$ 206 \$ 111

 Realized losses

-The Company's available-for-sale and held-to-maturity securities at December 31, 2015 had contractual maturities in the following periods:
+The Company's available-for-sale and held-to-maturity securities at December 31, 2016 had contractual maturities in the following periods:

-Available-for-sale Available-for-sale Held-to- (In thousands) Amortized Cost Estimated Fair Value Amortized Cost Estimated Fair Value Within 1 year \$327,936 \$327,621 \$1,715 \$1,715 After 1 year through 5 years 286,738 1,666 1,666 Total \$615,593 \$614,359 \$3,381 \$3,381
+Available-for-sale Held-to- maturity (In thousands) Amortized Cost Estimated Fair Value Amortized Cost Estimated Fair Value Within 1 year \$282,361 \$282,344 \$1,715 \$1,715 After 1 year through 5 years 147,526 147,068 1,667 1,660 Total \$429,887 \$429,412 \$3,382 \$3,375

-The investments with unrealized losses consisted primarily of corporate debt securities and U.S. Government and agency debt securities.
-In making the determination that the decline in fair value of these securities was temporary, the Company considered various factors, including but not limited to: the length of time each security was in an unrealized loss position; the extent to which fair value was less than cost; financial condition and near-term prospects of the issuers; the Company's intent not to sell these securities, and the assessment that it is more-likely-than-not that the Company would not be required to sell these securities before the recovery of their amortized cost basis.
+At December 31, 2016, the Company believed that the unrealized losses on its available-for-sale investments were temporary.
+The investments with unrealized losses consisted primarily of corporate debt securities.
+In making the determination that the decline in fair value of these securities was temporary, the Company considered various factors, including, but not limited to: the length of time each security was in an unrealized loss position; the extent to which fair value was less than cost; financial condition and near-term prospects of the issuers; and the Company's intent not to sell these securities and the assessment that it is more likely than not that the Company would not be required to sell these securities before the recovery of their amortized cost basis.